InfrawireInfrawire LogoDocumentation

 Create a docker-compose.yml file

-# Create a directory for your project mkdir my-project cd my-project # Create docker-compose.yml file nano docker-compose.yml
+1# Create a directory for your project 2mkdir my-project 3cd my-project 4 5# Create docker-compose.yml file 6nano docker-compose.yml

 Example content: